"The only real valuable thing is intuition." - Albert Einstein

 You can simply start to develop, trust and use your intuition by pausing before making a decision (even if its what to eat for lunch) and asking a "yes" or "no" question.
 Then become mindful of the answer, did you feel a yes or a no in the body.

-Going back to the original topic, are you in a job that is challenging or the wrong job?
+Are you in a job that is challenging or the wrong job?

 Need help to determine if you need to learn how to manage the stress of your job/improve productivity or if you need to gracefully leave your job?
 Reach out for a free 30 minute coaching consultation.